adwhit/diesel-derive-enum/README.md

 * sqlite does not have enums - in fact, it does [not really have types](https://dba.stackexchange.com/questions/106364/text-string-stored-in-sqlite-integer-column);
   you can store any kind of data in any column.
 Instead we emulate static checking by adding the `CHECK` command, as per above.
 This does not give a more compact encoding but does ensure data integrity.
-Note that if you somehow retreive some other invalid text as an enum, `diesel` will error at the point of deserialization.
+Note that if you somehow retrieve some other invalid text as an enum, `diesel` will error at the point of deserialization.

 ### Type Names